 In order to display serial devices on your computer, you need to use additional software that will emulate virtual serial ports.

+After you choose the extender for your needs, you need to set it up for proper work.
 The first step is to assign a static IP address to your computer.
 After that, install the virtual serial port software.

 You can use either a crossover cable or standard Ethernet cable to connect the RS232 to Ethernet IP extender to your computer.
 It also needs to be connected to the power supply.